 Enjoy an adventure to Scotland’s idyllic Outer Hebrides

 Enjoy a journey on the magnificent West Highland Line from Glasgow to Fort William today.
 This spectacular rail journey travels under the gaze of moody mountains and over stone bridges on a route which takes in the best of the wild and dramatic landscapes of the Scottish Highlands.
-This railroad is widely regarded as one of the finest in the world.

 Following breakfast this morning you are free to depart at your leisure.